-Cheese plates are one of the most popular approaches to entertaining, mostly because they are easy to put together and easy to please a number of different palates.
+Cheese plates are one of the most popular approaches to entertaining, primarily because they are easy to put together and easy to please a number of different palates.
 The drawbacks are expense and the sugar content of many of the pairings (like jams, honey, candied nuts, etc.).
 Chutneys can stand in for the jam pairings and will give a low carb cheese plate the flavor contrasts missing when you exclude sweet offerings like jam.

 The star ingredients of most cheese plates or charcuterie plates are, of course, the cheeses and meats.
 Most meats and cheeses are inherently low carb, so it is really the pairing accompaniments that take cheese plates/charcuterie plates out of low carb status.

 - Accompaniments that add acid to some of the soft cheeses is one way to enhance flavor without sugar.
 This would include things like olives, pickles, and mustards.

 - Accompaniments that add crunch to the creamy texture of cheeses are a low carb way of enhancing texture.
 This would include ingredients such as nuts or crudites (crispy vegetables like carrots or jicama).
 Just avoid the carmelized pecans or nuts as they are coated with a lot of sugar.

-Some cheeses exhibit their highest flavor profile the addition of a sweet spread however.
-My favorite combination is a salty blue cheese with a Pear Champagne Rosemary jelly.
+- Some cheeses exhibit their highest flavor profile the addition of a sweet spread however.
 Chutneys can fill in for the sweet spreads in order to add a little sweetness without the high degree of sugar.

 Jams and fruit preserves often accompany a typical cheese plate.
 The problem is that jams include a good amount of added sugar in order to get a spreadable consistency.
 The jams in the store that say ”no added sugar” often use pear or apple juice for the sweetener, and these juices, while natural, are loaded with fruit sugar (fructose).